 You must also disclose any intimate relationship that you have with a person who directly or indirectly reports to you, or to whom you report to, or who you have business interactions with inside the Company.
-If you are a manager and learn of such a situation, you must advise the applicable Senior Management listed on page 19 of the situation and your plan for resolving any conflicts of interest.
+If you are a manager and learn about, or are informed of, such a situation, you must advise the applicable Senior Management listed on page 19 of the situation and your plan for resolving any conflicts of interest.